mopidy/mopidy/js/README.md

 - All promise rejection values are now of the Error type.
 This ensures that all JavaScript VMs will show a useful stack trace if a rejected promise's value is used to throw an exception.
+To allow catch clauses to handle different errors differently, server side errors are of the type `Mopidy.ServerError`, and connection related errors are of the type `Mopidy.ConnectionError`.

 ### 0.2.0 (2014-01-04)